 Initially, the Herero surprised the small German protection force and surrounded settlements in the colony’s central-west region.
 Herero warriors then ransacked farms and police stations, cut the telegraph and railway links to Southwest Africa’s capital Windhoek, and killed 123 German soldiers and settlers.
 The Herero explicitly spared women and children.

 The colony’s governor, Theodor Gotthilf von Leutwein, who was not able to control the rebellion with the small, eight-hundred-men-strong militia contingent at his disposal, asked that Berlin send military support.
-This support eventually totaled fourteen hundred troops and was initially under the command of Lieutenant General Lothar von Trotha, who had also commanded German troops in China during the Boxer Rebellion just four years earlier.
+This support eventually totaled 14,000 troops and was initially under the command of Lieutenant General Lothar von Trotha, who had also commanded German troops in China during the Boxer Rebellion just four years earlier.

 Leutwein and Trotha soon began to disagree over how to deal with the uprising.
 The goal of the colony’s civilian governor was a negotiated surrender that envisioned targeting those Herero factions most determined to fight against German rule.
 In contrast, Trotha attempted to encircle and annihilate all Herero fighters at the Waterberg in central Southwest Africa.
 Yet his tactics failed.